shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “No, I’m not giving you a handjob.”

 “There’s my girl.
-You’ll know your assignment in the moment you need it.
+You’ll know your assignment the moment you need it.
 No fun unless I keep you guessing.”

 “Yeah, fun.
 It’s been fun, but I must be waking up now.”

-“Surely you’d like to stay for a few more hours of fun?
+“Surely, you’d like to stay for a few more hours of fun?
 Perhaps 144 more hours?”

 “No, I got a cuddle party to crash.”